 While women can be provocative in their clothing choices, men can be calculatingly secretive about their temptations too.
 Most men stuck in porn do not give their wives or their friend’s full access to their world.

-Wife, if your husband truly has nothing to hide, there is no reason for you not to have complete and full access to all of his devices.
+Wife, if your husband indeed has nothing to hide, there is no reason for you not to have complete access to all of his devices.

 He should be willing to talk to you about his temptations with lust.
 I am not saying he is hooked on porn.
 I’m saying he was born in Adam, which means he is totally depraved.
 Even if he has been “born a second time,” he is not free from sin’s temptations (Ephesians 4:22).